joakin/task-queue/README.md

 ## Types

-Here's the type (typescript format) definitions if you want to understand what the library does:
+Here's the type (typescript format) definitions if you want to get a better understanding of what types the library provides and expects:

 ```ts
 import { EventEmitter } from "events";